redmacdev1988/photoFrontend/README.md

 The reason for this is because as each node is being added, they get rotated and they are not always next to each other alphabetically.

-Here is an example:
+### example

-We first have thai2_ledge.
-Then we add thai2_prayerhouse, and thailand_blue.
+We first have image title 'thai2_ledge'.
+Then we add 'thai2_prayerhouse', and 'thailand_blue'.
 This creates unbalance at thai2_ledge.
 So we do a left rotation.

-We wend up with a balanced tree.
+We end up with a balanced tree.
 Now, thai2_prayerhouse is the root node.

 In this situation, say the user wants to search for 'thai2'.
 We get a match at the root node on thai2_prayerhouse.